Discharge (band): Early EPs; Hear Nothing See Nothing Say Nothing (1980–1982)

-The Punknews.org reviewer argues that the early 1981 EP Why "...revolutionized everything...[paving the] way for the atonal shredding of hardcore punk, thrash, death metal, and grind, but also the dead-serious political ideals and brutal backing of crust hardcore".
+The Punknews.org reviewer argues that Why "...revolutionized everything...[paving the] way for the atonal shredding of hardcore punk, thrash, death metal, and grind, but also the dead-serious political ideals and brutal backing of crust hardcore".
 Ian Glasper described the EP as "one of the most potent anti-war records ever made".
 Tom G. Warrior of Celtic Frost credited Discharge as "a revolution, much like Venom", saying, "When I heard the first two Discharge records, I was blown away.
 I was just starting to play an instrument and I had no idea you could go so far.
 And to me, they were unlike other punk bands--they sounded more like metal."

-Discharge recorded their first full length album, 1982's Hear Nothing See Nothing Say Nothing (HNSNSN), which was the number one punk album of all time in a poll by Terrorizer magazine.
+Discharge recorded their first full-length album, 1982's Hear Nothing See Nothing Say Nothing, which was later named the number one punk album of all time in a poll by Terrorizer magazine.
 The album reached number two on the indie album chart and number 40 in the UK Album Chart.
 In David Konow's history of heavy metal, he calls the album the band's "...crowning achievement, a mercilessly brutal masterpiece."
-Treble zine states that the music on HNSNSN was "much, much heavier" than previous punk and states that it influenced "punk rock, [and]... metal circles" with its "raw and intense" sound.
+Treble zine states that the album was "much, much heavier" than previous punk and states that it influenced "punk rock, [and]... metal circles" with its "raw and intense" sound.
 Anthrax guitarist Scott Ian stated in 2015 that "You put on...
 Hear Nothing, See Nothing, Say Nothing album now, and it's still as heavy and brutal as anything out there."

-The group played regularly throughout the UK, often appearing with bands such as GBH and The Exploited, and the success of the debut album also saw them touring Canada, the United States, Italy, Yugoslavia, Holland, Finland and Sweden.
-The band had trouble getting into Canada at the border crossing at Buffalo, New York, as border guards thought the band looked like "animals".
+The group played regularly throughout the UK, often appearing with bands such as GBH and The Exploited, and the success of the debut album also saw them touring Canada, the United States, Italy, Yugoslavia, Holland, Finland, and Sweden.